British 90s nostalgia and shite

 REN

-Then the guide talks about REN.
-It's very very important to look at the REN when choosing a phone, apparently.
+The guide says it's important to look at the REN when choosing a phone, apparently.
 If you don't do this then the universe could implode.

 ren